 - vacuuming – 11.3

 Your BMR is influenced by multiple factors working in combination, including:

-- Amount of lean muscle tissue – muscle burns kilojoules voraciously
+- amount of lean muscle tissue – muscle burns kilojoules rapidly

-- Growth – infants and children have higher energy demand per unit of body weight due to the energy demands of growth and the extra energy needed to maintain their body temperature
+- growth – infants and children have higher energy demands per unit of body weight due to the energy demands of growth and the extra energy needed to maintain their body temperature

 Thermic effect of food

 Your BMR rises after you eat because you use energy to eat, digest and metabolise the food you have just eaten.
 The rise occurs soon after you start eating, and peaks two to three hours later.

 This rise in the BMR can range between two per cent and 30 per cent, depending on the size of the meal and the types of foods eaten.

 Different foods raise BMR by differing amounts.
 For example:

 - fats raise the BMR 0–5 per cent